-Porokeratosis (linear, Mibelli, plantar) in Adult
+Porokeratosis (linear, Mibelli, plantar, ptychotropica) in Adult

-The classic porokeratosis of Mibelli presents in infancy to early adulthood as an asymptomatic to slightly pruritic, brown to skin-colored, annular plaque with a peripheral hyperkeratotic, ridge-like scale.
+Porokeratosis of Mibelli: The classic porokeratosis of Mibelli presents in infancy to early adulthood as an asymptomatic to slightly pruritic, brown to skin-colored, annular plaque with a peripheral hyperkeratotic, ridge-like scale.
 Lesions can range in size from 1 to 2 mm up to several centimeters in diameter.
 Larger lesions tend to form on the lower leg and foot, although giant facial and genital lesions have been described.
 The condition may be inherited as an autosomal dominant trait.
 Antecedent trauma or immunosuppression may be present.
 Lesions often persist indefinitely.

 Q82.8 – Other specified congenital malformations of skin

 Differential Diagnosis & Pitfalls